rtleaf/2019-Bonnet-Carre-Monitoring/README.md

 This repository serves to host data, code, and figures derived from environmental and biological information collected by USM researchers about the extent and impacts of freshwater in the Mississippi Sound, 2019.

-The .rmd file is a living document to describe the structure of the repository.
+The .md file is a living document to describe the structure of the repository.

 + Data
   - Living Marine Resources